[Eye interview] Intercultural communication key to sustainability of Hallyu

 Both frustration and optimism motivated her.

 Twenty years later, things could not be more different.
-From a country whose image was unfortunately enmeshed with "M.A.S.H.," an American TV show set in South Korea during the Korean War, over the decades Korea has become a trendsetter; a country that young people around the world want to visit.
+From a country whose image was unfortunately enmeshed with "M.A.S.H.," an American TV show set in South Korea during the Korean War, Korea is a trendy place; a country that young people around the world want to visit.
 K-pop has taken the world by storm and Korean movies and dramas enjoy huge followings abroad.
 People who once frowned upon its garlicky smell now say they enjoy kimchi and boast about making it at home.

 “I really, really love that Korea is now envied.
 I dare say that K-culture has become a trendsetter,” Choi said, her face beaming.
-“Isn’t it such a great change in just 20 years?”
+“It’s such a great change in just 20 years, isn’t it?”

 After the 2002 World Cup, held jointly by Korea and Japan, Choi instinctively felt that the spotlight was on Korea.
-“It is my belief that there is nothing you can do when there is no interest.
-I thought Korea should be promoted when the country held the world’s interest,” Choi said.
 “Of course, there was the North Korean nuclear issue too,” she added.
-The year 2002 saw North Korea launch a record number of intercontinental ballistic missiles, eight in total,
+The year 2002 saw North Korea launch a record number of intercontinental ballistic missiles, eight in total.

 “The World Cup and the North Korean issue brought the world’s focus on Korea.
 And I thought of the proverb: ‘Strike while the iron is hot,’” Choi said.

 The year 2003, incidentally, was the year that saw Hallyu really begin to burgeon.
-The "Winter Sonata" TV series became a hit in Japan that year and K-pop was beginning to take off internationally as well.
-But very few believed it would last, as many pundits opined it would be a passing fad.
+The "Winter Sonata" TV series became a hit in Japan that year and K-pop was beginning to take off internationally.
+But very few believed it would last and pundits opined it would be a passing fad.

 Choi thought -- or knew -- otherwise.
 “I kept telling people that Hallyu was not a temporary phenomenon.
 I said it would continue to evolve and develop.
 And look where we are now,” Choi said.